-Aside from furniture, any feature with lots of holes and hiding places is perfect.
+Aside from furniture, any feature with lots of holes and hiding places is ideal.
 Snakes are drawn to rocks with holes and cracks in them.
-They see them as good defensible hiding places.
-If anything in your yard is similar, they may use it in the same way.
+They see them as good hiding places.

-Yards offer plenty of places they can hide.
-If you have any brickwork, this often has holes in it for them to exploit.
-There may also be a way for them to get from the crawlspace to your yard.
+Yards offer plenty of places that snakes can hide.
+If you have any brickwork, this often has holes in it for snakes to exploit.
+There may also be a way for snakes to get from the crawlspace to your yard.

 It’s a common misconception that snakes can create their own burrows.
-But it’s not true.
-What they can do is find the burrow of another animal and hide in there.
+What snakes can do is find the burrow of another animal and hide in there.

 Moles and rabbits are the two most likely animals to have burrowed in your yard.
 If you’ve had a problem with either of these animals in the past, then snakes could take advantage of that.

-- It’s warmer than the outside because it’s sheltered, and because of your heating system
+- It’s warmer than the outside because it’s sheltered and heated

-- Rodents may live in your crawl space for shelter and provide food for snakes
+- Rodents may live in your crawl space for shelter, so there’s food

 Snakes may also live in the wall cavities of your home, or the loft.
 If they are living in parts of your home, you may hear them moving around.
-This would be an extra sign of snake activity.
+This would be another obvious sign of snake activity.

 There are good reasons that snakes climb trees.
-Many eat birds and bird eggs, and some species do exclusively.
-Trees are an excellent place to hide from ground-based predators.
+Many types of snakes eat birds and their eggs, and some species do so exclusively.
+Trees are a great place to hide from ground-based predators.

-Also, trees give them access to places they otherwise can’t get to.
-A snake could climb a tree as a way of dropping into your yard, which you may have protected with a snake fence.
+Trees give snakes access to places that they otherwise wouldn’t be able to reach.
+A snake could climb a tree as a way of dropping into your yard, which you may have protected with a secure fence.

 How to Know If There are Snakes in Your Yard